|

 Stewart’s Hammer: Earth Abides, His Best-Known Book

-Wikipedia says, about Earth Abides: “Earth Abides is a 1949 post-apocalyptic science fiction novel by American writer George R. Stewart.
+“Earth Abides is a 1949 post-apocalyptic science fiction novel by American writer George R. Stewart.
 It tells the story of the fall of civilization from deadly disease and its rebirth.
 Beginning in the United States in the 1940s, it deals with Isherwood “Ish” Williams, Emma, and the community they founded.
 The survivors live off the remains of the old world, while learning to adapt to the new.
 Along the way they are forced to make tough decisions and choose what kind of civilization they will rebuild.”
-What gives George R. Stewart’s Earth Abides its force?
-Let’s investigate.

-Just Announced: The Life and Truth of George R. Stewart
+Donald Scott's biography of Stewart: The Life and Truth of George R. Stewart

 |